Grim & Evil

 Grim & Evil is an American animated television series created by Maxwell Atoms for Cartoon Network.
 It consists of two segments which were eventually spun off into their own series, The Grim Adventures of Billy & Mandy and Evil Con Carne.

-The Grim Adventures of Billy & Mandy deals with two children named Billy and Mandy who bet that the Grim Reaper would lose to them at his own game of limbo in an effort to save Billy's pet hamster.
+The Grim Adventures of Billy & Mandy deals with two children named Billy and Mandy, who bet that the Grim Reaper would lose to them at his own game of limbo in an effort to save Billy's pet hamster.
 Billy and Mandy win the bet, and Grim becomes their "best friend forever" as part of their deal.
 Evil Con Carne follows Hector Con Carne, a wealthy crime lord playboy whose body is destroyed in a tremendous explosion.
 His only surviving organs are his brain and stomach, which have been placed in jars and attached to a circus bear named Boskov.

-The show premiered on August 24, 2001 and ended its first 13-episode run on October 18, 2002.
+The show premiered on August 24, 2001, and ended its first 13-episode run on October 18, 2002.
 However, there was also another batch of 13 episodes made for the show, but Cartoon Network split both shows separately in 2003.
-The second (and final) season of this era was aired in the UK on October 20, 2003, followed by a 27th episode in the US as a combo special on October 22, 2004.
+The second (and final) season of this era was aired in the UK in October 2003, followed by a 27th episode in the US as a combo special on October 22, 2004.

 Premise

-The Grim Adventures of Billy & Mandy is a series about two neighborhood schoolchildren: moronic yet enthusiastic Billy and emotionless yet intelligent Mandy who force the Grim Reaper to be their best friend forever after defeating the Messenger of Death in a game of Limbo.
-This is the main segment, as two The Grim Adventures of Billy & Mandy episodes are wrapped around an episode of Evil Con Carne (or, on rare episodes, vice versa).
+The Grim Adventures of Billy & Mandy is a series about two neighborhood schoolchildren: moronic yet enthusiastic Billy (voiced by Richard Horvitz) and emotionless yet intelligent Mandy (Grey DeLisle), who force the Grim Reaper (Greg Eagles) to be their best friend forever after defeating the Messenger of Death in a game of Limbo.
+This is often the main segment, as two The Grim Adventures of Billy & Mandy episodes are typically wrapped around an episode of Evil Con Carne (or, on rare episodes, vice versa).

-Evil Con Carne is a series about an aspiring dictator obsessed with taking over the world, whose disembodied brain is transplanted onto the head of a slow-witted circus bear.
-This is usually the backup to The Grim Adventures of Billy & Mandy as Evil Con Carne is put between two The Grim Adventures of Billy & Mandy cartoons.
-On occasion, the format is reversed, with a two Evil Con Carne cartoons sandwiching one The Grim Adventures of Billy & Mandy cartoon.
+Evil Con Carne is a series about Hector Carne (Phil LaMarr), an aspiring Mexican dictator obsessed with taking over the world, whose disembodied brain is transplanted onto the head of slow-witted Russian circus bear Boskov (Frank Welker).
+He is assisted by kind-hearted mad scientist Major Dr. Ghastly (Grey DeLisle) and cold-hearted paramilitary leader General Skarr (Armin Shimerman).
+This is usually the backup to The Grim Adventures of Billy & Mandy as Evil Con Carne is put between two Billy & Mandy cartoons.
+On occasion, the format is reversed, with two Evil cartoons sandwiching one Grim cartoon.